-It was not until 1886 that the Council obtained the land on which the Town Hall now stands, and the Council launched a competition for architects to design a Town Hall for Sheffield.
+It was not until 1886 that we obtained the land on which the Town Hall now stands, and we launched a competition for architects to design a Town Hall for Sheffield.

 Of the 178 designs submitted, that of a Mr. E. W. Mountford was judged to be the best.
 Mr. F. W. Pomeroy was chosen to carry out and supervise the carving.

 The building was officially opened on 21st May, 1897 by Queen Victoria.

 Only 4 years later, the need for an extension was discussed and Mr. Mountford was instructed to prepare plans for it.
 Because of lack of sufficient finance and the outbreak of the Great War, it was not until 1923 that an extension materialised.

 This was to Mr. F. E. P. Edward's plan (the then City Architect).
 The cost was £115,600, and the extension was opened by The Prince of Wales on 29th May, 1923, 26 years after Queen Victoria had performed the original opening ceremony.